raspberrypi/documentation/raspbian/applications/camera.md

 Specify the output filename.
 If not specified, no file is saved.
 If the filename is '-', then all output is sent to stdout.

 To connect to a remote IPv4 host, use `tcp` or `udp` followed by the required IP Address. e.g. `tcp://192.168.1.2:1234` or `udp://192.168.1.2:1234`.

-To listen on a TCP port (IPv4) and wait for an incoming connection use --listen (-l) option. e.g. `raspivid -l -o tcp://0.0.0.0:3333` will bind to all network interfaces, `raspivid -l -o tcp://192.168.1.1:3333` will bind to a local IPv4.
+To listen on a TCP port (IPv4) and wait for an incoming connection use `--listen (-l)` option, e.g. `raspivid -l -o tcp://0.0.0.0:3333` will bind to all network interfaces, `raspivid -l -o tcp://192.168.1.1:3333` will bind to a local IPv4.

 ```
 --listen, 	-l